-At CMU Online, we’re continuously looking for more effective ways to help our students achieve their goals.
+At Central Michigan University’s Global Campus, we’re continuously looking for more effective ways to help our students achieve their goals.
 That’s why we offer career-building degree programs, student-first support services, six starts a year, eight-week classes, 21 satellite campuses across North America, online learning and more.

 Then, we take it up a notch.

 You have a life you want to lead.
 You’re studying and earning the degree you need to pursue it.
-At CMU Online, we want you to get there.
+At CMU’s Global Campus, we want you to get there.
 Faster.
 So, we award credit for the college-level training and education you’ve already experienced.
 Transfer credit, prior learning credit, credit for planned experiences, military training credit and credit for professional certifications—get the maximum credit you deserve and save money on your total tuition while earning your degree.
 Faster.